bio-guoda/preston-brit-2022/README.md

 2022-07-26T16:47:05.428Z
 ```

-so took about 1 month and 20 days.
+so took about 1 month and 20 days at about 0.2 images/s or 1 image per 5 seconds.

 # Results